 - Explore Galle’s 17C Dutch Fort

-- Loll on palm-fringed tropical beaches
+- Loll on palm-fringed tropical beaches on the south coast

 - Accommodation in a shared double / twin room